Best fragrant flowers – 14 plants guaranteed to add sensational scent to your garden

 Plant: in full sun in fertile, free-draining soil, next to a south- or west-facing wall, fence or arbor up which it can be trained.

-Prune: It is important to know how to prune wisteria to keep them under control.
+Prune: It is important to know how to prune wisteria and when to prune wisteria to keep this climber under control.
 Prune according to the 2/7 rule: establish a main framework and prune side-shoots back to two buds in February (the 2nd month) and back to seven buds in July (the 7th month).

 7. Dutch hyacinths – Hyacinthus orientalis